Harriet Quimby: Aviation

-After earning her pilot certificate, the "Dresden China Aviatrix" or "China Doll", as the press called her because of her petite stature and fair skin, moved to capitalize on her new notoriety.
-Pilots could earn as much as $1,000 per performance, and prize money for a race could go as high as $10,000 or more.
-Quimby joined the Moisant International Aviators, an exhibition team, and made her professional debut, earning $1,500, in a night flight over Staten Island before a crowd of almost 20,000 spectators.
+After earning her pilot's license, Quimby acted to capitalize on her new status.
+The press called her the "Dresden China Aviatrix" or "China Doll", because of her petite stature and fair skin.
+Pilots could earn as much as US$1,000 per performance, and prize money for a race could go as high as $10,000 or more.
+Quimby joined the Moisant International Aviators, an exhibition team, and made her professional debut in 1911, earning $1,500 in a night flight over Staten Island before a crowd of almost 20,000 spectators.

-As one of the country's few female pilots, she capitalized on her femininity by wearing trousers tucked into high laced boots accentuated by a plum-colored satin blouse, necklace, and antique bracelet.
+As one of the country's few female pilots, she capitalized on her femininity by wearing a plum-colored satin blouse, necklace, and antique bracelet, with more practical trousers and high-laced boots.
 She drew crowds whenever she competed in cross-country meets and races.
-As part of the exhibition team, she showcased her talents around the United States and even went to Mexico City at the end of 1911 to participate in aviation activities held in honor of the inauguration of President Francisco I. Madero.
+As part of the exhibition team, Quimby showcased her talents around the United States and traveled to Mexico City at the end of 1911 to participate in aviation activities held in honor of the inauguration of President Francisco I. Madero.

+Quimby continued her work as a writer for Leslie’s while touring with airshows.
+She documented her flying experiences in a series of articles, serving as the publication’s aviation editor.
+Ironically, one of the first articles published under her new title was "The Dangers of Flying and How to Avoid Them," an account of pilots who had died and a discussion of the need for proper safety precautions.
+Despite her knowledge of the risks, and committed to her new passion of flying, she promoted the economic potential of commercial aviation and touted flying as an ideal sport for women.

 Hollywood

-In 1911 Quimby authored seven screenplays or scenarios that were made into silent film shorts by Biograph Studios.
+In 1911 Quimby also wrote seven screenplays or scenarios that were developed as silent film shorts by Biograph Studios.
 All seven were directed by D. W. Griffith.
 Stars in her films included Florence La Badie, Wilfred Lucas, and Blanche Sweet.
 Quimby had a small acting role in one movie.

 Vin Fiz

-The Vin Fiz Company, a division of Armour Meat Packing Plant of Chicago, recruited Quimby as the spokesperson for the new grape soda, Vin Fiz, after the death of Calbraith Perry Rodgers in April 1912.
-Her distinctive purple aviator uniform and image graced many of the advertising pieces of the day.
+The Vin Fiz Company, a division of Armour Meat Packing Plant of Chicago, used Quimby to advertise the new grape soda, Vin Fiz, after the death of Calbraith Perry Rodgers in April 1912.
+She appeared in adverts in her distinctive purple aviator uniform.